 Combining Double Glazing with Our Super Insulated Columns

 When opting for double glazing in your conservatory, you can further enhance the thermal efficiency with our high performance super insulated columns.
 Utilising modern innovations and premium grade materials, these columns are able to achieve a standard of heat retention that is five times more thermally efficient than brick columns.
 This system allows you to enjoy a standard of home comfort that is expected from the modern age.

-The columns feature externally, powder coated aluminium cladding panels, allowing them to cater for the traditional ‘Orangery’ look without the need to construct any brick piers.
+The columns feature externally, powder coated aluminium cladding panels, allowing them to cater to the traditional ‘Orangery’ look without the need to construct any brick piers.
 They are also notably versatile, able to accommodate a full height wall or a dwarf wall structure.
 Combining function and form, our super insulated columns are sure to be a worthwhile choice for any homeowner looking to enhance their home.

 Find Your Nearest Approved Ultra Installer

 Our home improvement solutions, including conservatories, orangeries, extensions and replacement roofs, are fully compliant with all modern double glazing systems.
-Due to our investments into research and development, we are able to offer the most technologically advanced conservatory roof systems on the current market.
+Due to our investments in research and development, we are able to offer the most technologically advanced conservatory roof systems on the current market.